 Many companies leave the implementation part of an organizational objective to their top management or managers.
 Don’t have clear communication with all employees involved in the process?
 It is likely things won’t work.

 Setting organizational objectives is not easy.
 It involves stakeholders, elements that sometimes are out of your control.
 That’s why building a solid plan using the above framework can really help you set better goals and objectives.
 Measuring and reaching those objectives is more demanding than putting them in place.
 We suggest you have a consistent channel of communication for review and assessment.
-Keep your employees engaged towards the vision and mission of the company.
+Keep your employees engaged in the vision and mission of the company.
 Success is only possible with a workforce that cares.

 1. What are organizational objectives in management?

-Ans: Organizational objectives are the medium and short-term goals that a business pursues to achieve its long-term objectives.
+Organizational objectives are the medium and short-term goals a business pursues to achieve its long-term objectives.
 These goals enable an organization to assess its operations, strategic planning, and productivity levels.
 The acts, regulations, and decisions essential to carry out a business’s goal may be included in organizational objectives.

 2. What are the four organizational objectives?

-Ans: The four common organizational objectives depending on the organization, are:
+The four common organizational objectives depending on the organization, are:

 - Performance reviews of employees